marcussacana/RLDManager/README.md

 # RLDManager
 ExHIBIT RLD String Editor

-The script have your own encryption, create a issue with 2 copies of your script to add support.
+The script have your own encryption, use the "Find Key" function and recompile with the game of your game.